Last Updated on February 15, 2024

 3. Question Every Item

 The Maybe pile will be sorted out last.
 Each and every item will go through the rigorous questioning of, “Does it bring me joy?”
 If it doesn’t bring joy, can it be sold?
 If it can’t be sold, have you used it in 6 months?
 Does your home need it?
 Can someone else use it?
 FYI, this may be a difficult process, but this is the pile that relieves all the stress of clutter.
 Your goal is to try and rid yourself of 70% of the Maybe pile.
 Really question yourself before you move it back to the Keep pile.
 There’s a reason why it’s in the Maybe pile.
 It’s your duty to determine why it wound up there in the first place.

 4. Wait It Out

 It’s now been 2 weeks with your Maybe pile in a box.
 The separation anxiety should have passed by now.
 Standing ovation and high-five you!
 You’re ready to donate again.
 Do not open the box.
 That’s how to negate every organizing tip you just followed.
 Close it up with tape and donate.
 Let these treasures bring someone else joy.

 That’s all she wrote folks!
 You’re done with all the best organizing tips for a tidier home, and you should be proud of yourself.
-What you just did isn’t easy.
+What you just accomplished wasn’t easy.
 Now I’m off to take my own advice.
-My office is a complete disaster zone.
-It’s not an easy process, but once it’s done, my hope is that this space offers me more creativity and less anxiety.
+My home office is a complete disaster zone.
+But once it’s organized, my hope is that this space offers me more creativity and less anxiety.